the-james-burton/the-james-burton.github.io/_posts/2017-08-02-analog-film-to-digital-image-workflow.md

 Having a comment like this helps people who are interested in film photograph to understand your process.
 As you know from reading this, I use a standard Ilford process so there are no surprises to my information.
 If you become more adventurous then this information becomes more interesting to people.
 You may also wish to catalog and share your 'dev recipes' as they tend to be called on sites such as [filmdev.org](http://filmdev.org).

-# Backup the scans to your cloud
+## Backup to your cloud

 Unless you have already made additional backups, then you will only have one master copy of your negative scans and their processing.
 Whilst your exported images my be safely uploaded to flickr or similar website, what about your master copies?
 You should purchase and use an good cloud storage solution.
 I use [pCloud](https://my.pcloud.com/) myself, since it is compatible with linux, integrates with the file manager for seamless use and offers good storage at a cheap price.

 Darktable is a non-destructive editor, meaning it does not alter your original RAW scans.
 It stores all your edits in a XMP file in the same directory as your RAW scans.
 This file is a history of all your active modules and actions.
 Darktable u every time.
 This is very powerful and makes backing everything up, inclses this to 'replay' these actions to a RAW scan to get you back to where you were from the RAW scanuding the complete history of your processing actions alongside the RAW scans and exports.
 I expect this is a standard technique and related software such as RawTherapee will almost certainly do similar.

-# Share the best photos
+## Share the best images

 The final step to help make the photographic community aware of your great photos is to post them into an interest group on flickr.
 You should start by searching for groups directly related to the film camera you use, the film you use and even the dev chemistry.
 I post into the ... groups.

 There are alternatives to flickr groups of course, such as instagram hashtags.
 A brief search on the internet and you will surely know nore than I do about sharing your photographs!

-# Appendix

-# A: Custom Lens Correction
+# Advanced - Custom Lens Correction

 Your scanning camera will introduce distortion into your scans.
 Darktable has a large database of cameras and lens and yours will likely be on it.
 These corrections come from the [lensfun](http://lensfun.sourceforge.net) project, which Darktable depends on.